Js-Mim/mss_pytorch/README.md

 # Singing Voice Separation via Recurrent Inference and Skip-Filtering connections

 Support material and source code for the method described in : S.I.
 Mimilakis, K. Drossos, J.F.
 Santos, G. Schuller, T. Virtanen, Y. Bengio, "Monaural Singing Voice Separation with Skip-Filtering Connections and Recurrent Inference of Time-Frequency Mask", in arXiv:1711.01437 [cs.SD], Nov.
 2017.
-This work was bumitted to ICASSP 2018.
+This work has been accepted for poster presentation at ICASSO 2018.

 Please use the above citation if you find any of the code useful.

 Listening Examples :  https://js-mim.github.io/mss_pytorch/

 ### Extensions     :
-An improvement of this work, which includes a novel regularization technique, can be found here: https://github.com/dr-costas/mad-twinnet .
+- An improvement of this work, which includes a novel regularization technique, can be found here: https://github.com/dr-costas/mad-twinnet .

 ### Requirements   :